Who Can Participate in the PROSPECT Study?

 What To Expect

-If you choose to participate, the study team will complete a thorough screening to ensure you meet the requirements for this study.
+If you choose to participate, the study team will complete a thorough screening to ensure that this study is suitable for you.
 Screening will include a physical exam, blood and urine samples, echocardiogram, ECG, eye exam, chest X-ray, CT, MRI and/or PET scans, lumbar puncture, and possible biopsy.

-All participants will receive tirabrutinib that wil be taken orally once a day in multiple 28-day cycles.
-If you are newly diagnosed with PCNSL, you will also be given one of two high-dose methotrexate regiments:
+All participants will receive tirabutinib orally, once a day in multiple 28-day cycles, in addition to one of two high-dose methotrexate regiments:

 • MTR: Methotrexate/ temozolomide/ rituximab